-An application has been made to list the common stock on the Nasdaq Global Select Market or Nasdaq under the symbol "GTLB."
+An application has been made to list the common stock on the Nasdaq Global Market or Nasdaq under the symbol "GTLB."
 In order to meet one of the requirements for listing the Class A common stock on Nasdaq, the underwriters have undertaken to sell lots of 100 or more shares of Class A common stock to a minimum of 400 beneficial holders.

 In connection with the offering, the underwriters may purchase and sell shares of Class A common stock in the open market.
 These transactions may include short sales, stabilizing transactions and purchases to cover positions created by short sales.
 Short sales involve the sale by the underwriters of a greater number of shares of Class A common stock than they are required to purchase in the offering, and a short position represents the amount of such sales that have not been covered by subsequent purchases.
 A "covered short position" is a short position that is not greater than the amount of additional shares of Class A common stock for which the underwriters' option described above may be exercised.
 The underwriters may cover any covered short position by either exercising their option to purchase additional shares or purchasing shares in the open market.
-In determining the source of shares of Class A common stock to cover the covered short position, the underwriters will consider, among other things, the price of shares of Class A common stock pursuant to the option described above.
-"Naked" short sales are any short sales that create a short position greater than the amount of additional shares of Class A common stock pursuant to the option described above.
-"Naked" short sales are any short sales that create a short position greater than the amount of additional shares of Class A common stock pursuant to the option by purchase additional shares of Class A common stock maked short position by purchases of Class A common stock in the option described above.
-"Naked" short sales are any short sales that create a short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the Class A common stock in the open market.
-A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the Class A common stock in the open market after pricing that could adversely affect investors repurchased shares sold by or for the account of such underwriter in stabilizing or short covering transactions.
+In determining the source of shares of Class A common stock to cover the covered short position, the underwriters will consider, among other things, the price of shares of Class A common stock available for purchase in the open market as compared to the price at which they may purchase additional shares of Class A common stock pursuant to the option described above.
+"Naked" short sales are any short sales that create a short position greater than the amount of additional shares of Class A common stock for which the option described above may be exercised.
+The underwriters must cover any such naked short position by purchasing shares of Class A common stock in the open market.
+A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the Class A common stock in the open market after pricing that could adversely affect investors who purchase in the offering.
+Stabilizing transactions consist of various bids for or purchases of Class A common stock made by the underwriters in the open market prior to the completion of the offering.

 The underwriters may also impose a penalty bid.
-This occurs when a particular underwriter repays to the underwriters a portion of the underwriting discount received by it because the representatives have
+This occurs when a particular underwriter repays to the underwriters a portion of the underwriting discount received by it because the representatives have repurchased shares sold by or for the account of such underwriter in stabilizing or short covering transactions.